TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 The slightly larger pocket size might make all the difference if you have a thicker mattress.
 But those with thinner mattresses might find the elastic isn't quite strong enough, which can cause it to bunch up a little during the night.

-Personal Experience: I'm happy with the performance of this mattress protector.
-It contains a thin PU waterproof barrier similar to that used by PlushBeds.
-It did a good job of keeping my mattress dry during my water spill test.
+The Quince mattress protector contains a thin PU waterproof barrier similar to that used by PlushBeds.
+It does a good job of keeping mattresses dry during water spill tests.

 Quince is a brand that offers organic and non-toxic products at budget prices.
 The trade-off is that they are rarely certified, and that is the case with this product.
 Only the elastic is OEKO-TEX certified.
 The brand claims the cotton is organic, but you have to take that on trust.
 Based on my experience with testing their other products, I'm prepared to do so.

-This doesn't feel as soft as some others I tested, and it's not as quiet as the PlushBeds protector, for example.
+This doesn't feel as soft as some others on this list, and it's not as quiet as the PlushBeds protector, for example.
 But in terms of bang for your buck, it's on par.

 Choose Quince if you want a waterproof mattress protector with no harmful substances, and can't afford the others on the list.